mishakarpinskiy/test_splynx_docs/files/getting_started_guide/create_swap_file/create_swap_file.md

 Create swap file
 ================
 Recommended size for swap file for Splynx 3.0 version - 4GB.
-If your server has RAM more than 4GB, swap file can be decreased.
+If your server has RAM more than 4GB, swap file can be reduced to 2-3GB.

 Copy and paste in console of your server this command: